bkuhlmann/pragmater/README.md

 following Ruby command line option is available to aid debugging and tracking down frozen string literal issues:

     --debug=frozen-string-literal

+## Available Comments

+With Ruby 2.3 and higher, the following comments are available:

+- `# encoding:` Defaults to `UTF-8` but any supported encoding can be used.
+For a list of values, launch an IRB session and run `Encoding.name_list`.
+- `# coding:` The shorthand for `# encoding:`.
+Supports the same values as mentioned above.
+- `# frozen_string_literal:` Defaults to `false` but can take either `true` or `false` as a value.
+When enabled, Ruby will throw errors when strings are used in a mutable fashion.
+- `# warn_indent:` Defaults to `false` but can take either `true` or `false` as a value.
+When enabled, and running Ruby with the `-w` option, it'll throw warnings for code that isn't indented by two spaces.

 # Tests